sekoyo/react-image-crop/README.md

 #### crop (required*)

-All crop values are in pixels.
-All crop params are optional.
+All crop params are initially optional.

 &#42; _While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and passed here._